Julcatan/stock-analysis/README.md

 # stock-analysis with VBA
-click here for the excel file:

 ## Overview of Project

 Steve is planning to do more research for his parents.
 He wants to expand the dataset to include the entire stock market.
 The stock analysis VBA code we developed in module 2 might not work as well and take a long time to excecute for a larger amount of stocks.

 Therefore the purpose of the project is to restructure the existing code in a way that improves the internal structure but doesn't change its external behavior.
-We aren’t adding new functionality; but want to make the code more efficient by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read
+We aren’t adding new functionality, but want to make the code more efficient by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read

 ## Results